ken-okabe/ken-okabe.github.io/src/content/docs/en/book/unit-6/section-4/2-monoidal-combinations.md

 ---
-title: 'Chapter 2: Monoidal Combinations: TL.And & TL.Or'
+title: 'Monoidal Combinations: TL.And & TL.Or'
 description: >-
   With combineLatestWith as our foundational tool for binary combination, we can now construct higher-level, specific combinators for common tasks.
 The most